Esri/workforce-scripts/README.md

 ## Issues

+Although we do our best to ensure these scripts and notebooks work as expected, they are provided as is and there is no official support.

-Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+If you find a bug, please let us know by submitting an issue.

 ## Contributing